-We start this section showing some data at individual level.
+We start this section showing some data at individual level (raw data provided in the Appendix C).
 In each position, taking into account predecessors' decisions and the signal realization, we determine which action should be chosen according to the theory.
-Consequently, we categorize as rational behaviours in accordance with it (in our simple set-up, the optimal strategy in a Bayesian sense corresponds to the count, as explained in footnote 1) and whenever subjects adopted the tie-breaking rule if indifferent, regardless of the fact that it produces a cascade or not.
-At the individual level, we classify as cascade the cases where "an imbalance of previous inferred signals causes a person's optimal decision to be inconsistent with his or her private signal" (Anderson and Holt, 1997; p.
-851).
-As regards behaviours categorized as irrational, namely, inconsistent with the theory, we discriminate cases in which it can be rationalized somehow - following her own signal - from cases where it cannot be explained whatsoever.
-Results in Table 2.
+Consequently, we categorize as rational behaviours in accordance with it (in our simple set-up, the optimal strategy in a Bayesian sense corresponds to the count, as explained in footnote 2) and, in case of indifference, whenever subjects adopted the tie-breaking rule, regardless of the fact that it produces a cascade or not.
+In particular, at the individual level, in the table we report also as cascade behaviour all the cases where "an imbalance of previous inferred signals causes a person's optimal decision to be inconsistent with his or her private signal" (Anderson and Holt, 1997; p.
+851), that is, all the cases in which individuals follow the queue, disregarding their signal.
+As regards behaviours categorized as irrational, namely, inconsistent with the theory, we discriminate cases in which it can be rationalized somehow -

+following her own signal - from cases where it cannot be explained whatsoever.
+Results are reported in Table 2.